vinibfranc/ScriptingTools/BioinfoSkillsBook/README.md

 So what exactly should you document?
 Here are some ideas:

-- Document your methods and workflows: In general, any command that produces results used in your work needs to be documented somewhere.
+- **Document your methods and workflows**: In general, any command that produces results used in your work needs to be documented somewhere.

-- Document the origin of all data in your project directory: You need to keep track of where data was downloaded from, who gave it to you, and any other relevant information.
+- **Document the origin of all data in your project directory**: You need to keep track of where data was downloaded from, who gave it to you, and any other relevant information.
 “Data” doesn’t just refer to your project’s experimental data—it’s any data that programs use to create output.

-- Document when you downloaded data: It’s important to include when the data was downloaded, as the external data source (such as a website or server) might change in the future.
+- **Document when you downloaded data**: It’s important to include when the data was downloaded, as the external data source (such as a website or server) might change in the future.
 For example, a script that downloads data directly from a database might produce different results if rerun after the external database is updated.
 Consequently, it’s important to document when data came into your repository.

-- Record data version information: Many databases have explicit release numbers, version numbers, or names (e.g., TAIR10 version of genome annotation for Arabidopsis thaliana, or Wormbase release WS231 for Caenorhabditis elegans .
+- **Record data version information**: Many databases have explicit release numbers, version numbers, or names (e.g., TAIR10 version of genome annotation for Arabidopsis thaliana, or Wormbase release WS231 for Caenorhabditis elegans .
 It’s important to record all version information in your documentation, including minor version numbers.

-- Describe how you downloaded the data: For example, did you use MySQL to download a set of genes?
+- **Describe how you downloaded the data**: For example, did you use MySQL to download a set of genes?
 Or the UCSC Genome Browser?
 These details can be useful in tracking down issues like when data is different between collaborators.

-- Document the versions of the software that you ran: Good bioinformatics software usually has a command-line option to return the current version.
+- **Document the versions of the software that you ran**: Good bioinformatics software usually has a command-line option to return the current version.
 Software managed with a version control system such as Git has explicit identifiers to every version, which can be used to document the precise version you ran.
 If no version information is available, a release date, link to the software, and download date will suffice.

 All of this information is best stored in plain-text README files.
 Plain text can easily be read, searched, and edited directly from the command line, making it the perfect choice for portable and accessible README files.